fedonman/afdemp-coding-bootcamp-csharp/Week 01/Exercises.md

 Create a static class "Utilities" and implement a method which takes two integers parameters and swaps them.
 Use ref.
 Create a second method which swaps generic types.

 ## Exercise 04
 Initialize a list containing some Students.
 Students have name and mark.
 Sort the list by students' mark in ascending order.
-Use the interface `System.IComparable<T>`
+Use the interface `System.IComparer<T>`

 ## Exercise 05
 Implement the following classes: Dog, Cat, Lion.
 All of them are animals (Animal).
 Animals are characterized by age, name and gender.
 Each animal makes a sound (use a virtual method in the Animal class).
 Create an array of different animals and print on the console their name, age and the corresponding sound each one makes.